 Nissan Magnite Review: Engine Performance, Ride & Handling, and Fuel Efficiency

 The Magnite will come with two engine options: a 1.0 liter naturally aspirated petrol, and a 1.0 liter turbocharged petrol.
-The former will come with a five-speed manual transmission, while the latter will give you the option to choose between a five-speed manual and a CVT.
-I drove both (turbo manual and CVT).
+Both engines come with a five-speed manual, but you have the option of a CVT with the turbocharged engine.
+I drove the turbo manual and CVT.

 1.0 liter naturally aspirated petrol: 72 PS at 6,250 rpm and 96 Nm at 3,500 rpm

 1.0 liter turbocharged petrol manual: 100 PS at 5,000 rpm and 160 Nm at 2,800–3,600 rpm

 1.0 liter turbocharged petrol CVT: 100 PS at 5,000 rpm and 152 Nm at 2,200–4,400 rpm